The following video is an introduction to mimoCall. In case you need in depth information please read the instructions further below.

 - Your correspondents will connect to mimoLive on your Mac where you can use their video and audio in any layer that supports a video or audio source.
-There are several layers for interviews and panel discussions, for example the Video Switcher.
+There are several layers for interviews and panel discussions, for example the Split Screen Layer.

 - The correspondents will receive the mimoLive program output and a N-1 audio mix, so they can hear everything but themselves.

-When using mimoCall Sources in a Video Switcher layer, don't forget to add Audio Only layers for each mimoCall source because otherwise you won't hear the callers.
+When using mimoCall Sources in a layer that supports more than one video source like the Switcher layer or the Split Screen layer, don't forget to add Audio Only layers for each mimoCall source so the callers can be heard in your video stream.